≡ Menu

 Imagine of a piggy bank to illustrate using the best savings accounts

-So where should you stash your cash today?
-Let’s look at the different types of accounts out there, and at which accounts pay the highest rates of interest.
+Let’s look at the different types of accounts available, which ones pay the highest rates of interest, and consider some tricks to make things simpler.

 Easy access savings

 Easy access is the most popular type of savings account.
-These accounts pay you interest and give you instant access to your cash.
-This means you can add or withdraw money as often as you like.
+Such accounts give you instant access to your cash, which means you can add or withdraw money as often as you like.
+But they also pay far higher interest rates than a typical current account.

-Easy access is typically the best type of account to go for if you know you’ll need access to your cash within a year or so.
+Easy access is the best type of account to go for if you know you’ll need access to your cash within a year or so.
+They’re also the best option if you just don’t want to lock away your cash for some reason.

-Do note that interest rates on easy access accounts are typically variable, meaning they can change in future.
-However some easy access accounts will pay a temporary fixed bonus for a year.
+Note that interest rates on easy access accounts are usually variable, meaning they can change in future.
+However some do pay a temporary fixed bonus.

 Picking the ‘best’ easy access account is tricky.
-That’s because there are a number of accounts out there that all work slightly differently from one another.
-What’s more, the highest rates are only available if you’re willing to open a new bank account.
+That’s because there are many accounts out there, all pitched slightly differently.

 Regular savings

 Regular savings accounts enable you to put money into them on a monthly basis.
-Usually the headline rates on these accounts trump easy access deals, but there are limits as to how much you can save into them each month.
-Those limits are often quite stingy too!
+Usually their headline rates beat easy access deals, but there are limits as to how much you can save each month.
+These limits are often quite stingy!

-Some accounts only allow you to hold them for a year or so.
+Some regular savers only allow you to hold them for a year.
 Others restrict your ability to withdraw cash.
-And the highest-paying accounts are often tied to you also running a specific current account.
-However there are a few decent options available open to all.
+And the highest-paying accounts are often tied to you also running an associated current account.

 Notice savings

-Generally, the longer the notice period, the higher the interest rate.
+Generally, the longer the notice period, the higher the rate.
+It does depend on long-term projections in the money markets though.

 Fixed savings